method5/method5/administer_method5.md

 6: Change Method5 passwords.
 ----------------------------

+6A: Method5 does not know or display the schema password.
+It's effectively passwordless.
+If you just need to avoid security findings on "password age", these commands will do that in a few seconds:

+	begin
+		method5.method5_admin.refresh_m5_ptime(p_targets => '%');
+	end;
+	/

+	select database_name, to_char(result) from m5_results;
+	select * from m5_metadata;
+	select * from m5_errors;

+If you're not comfortable with that workaround, and truly need to change the passwords, use the below, more difficult procedures.

+**OR**

 Follow the below steps to change the Method5 passwords on all databases.
 For individual problems with remote databases see the section "Reset Method5 password one-at-a-time.".

-06A: Change the Method5 user password on the management server.
+6B: Change the Method5 user password on the management server.

 	begin
 		method5.method5_admin.change_m5_user_password;
 	end;
 	/

-6B: Change the remote Method5 passwords.
+6C: Change the remote Method5 passwords.

 	begin
 		method5.method5_admin.change_remote_m5_passwords;